PineappleLang/pineapple/README.md

 Hi, my name is Robert, I'm the creator of the Pineapple programming language, thank you for your time, and attention.
-If you want to skip past all of the jargon, and unecessary interpersonal bloat, skip down to the heading [TLDR](#tldr)

 I made Pineapple not to particularly compete with any specific programming language, but to create something I wanted.
 This is the programming language I wanted to daily drive, so I made it.

 There are 3 official 'implementations' of the Pineapple programming language that I'm working on: